Techcovery/CISCO/nikmural/README.md

-Testing directory creation for user nikmural
+This directory contains assignments done by nikmural.